sreenaths/em-table/README.md

 # Em-table

-A simple table component for Ember 2.0.
+A simple table component for Ember 1.13.11 and higher.

-Supports - Sorting, Searching, Pagination & Cell-level loading For more info & examples please visit [em-table wiki].(https://github.com/sreenaths/em-table/wiki)
+Supports - Sorting, Searching, Pagination & Cell-level loading For more info & examples please visit [em-table wiki](https://github.com/sreenaths/em-table/wiki).

 ## Usage

-* Add em-table as dependency in package.json
+* Add `em-table` as dependency in your project's package.json
 * npm install
 * Add the table using `{{em-table columns=columns rows=rows}}`
-** `columns` must be an ember array of column definitions (`import ColumnDef from 'em-table/utils/column-definition';`) ** `rows` an Ember array of Ember records
+  * **columns** - Must be an Ember.Array of column definitions ( `import ColumnDef from 'em-table/utils/column-definition';` )
+  * **rows** -  An Ember.Array of Ember.Object(s)

+* Checkout the demo app to see a sample implementation.
+Its under `tests/dummy/app`.

 ## Running demo app

 * `ember server`
 * Visit your app at http://localhost:4200.

-Checkout the demo app to see a sample implementation.
-Its under tests/dummy/app.

 ## Dev Installation